Alvyre/Space-Rocket/README.md

 # Space Rocket 🚀

 Java project realized in IMAC Engineering School, in April and May 2016.
 It works on Eclipse with Processing.

-**Supported OS :**

-- Mac OSX
-- Windows
+Control your rocket to avoid the maximum of meteros.
+Have fun !

 ## Set up Space-Rocket